minio/operator/docs/tls.md

 ## Automatic TLS

 This approach creates TLS certificates automatically using the Kubernetes cluster root Certificate Authority (CA) to establish trust.
-In this approach, MinIO Operator creates a private key, and a certificate signing request (CSR) which is submitted via the `certificates.k8s.io` API for signing.
+In this approach, MinIO Operator creates a private key and a certificate signing request (CSR) and submits them via the `certificates.k8s.io` API for signing.
 Automatic TLS approach creates other certificates required for KES as well as explained in [KES document](./kes.md).

 To enable automatic CSR generation on Tenant, set `requestAutoCert` field in the config file to `true`.
 Optionally you can also pass additional configuration parameters to be used under `certConfig` section.
 The `certConfig` section currently supports below fields: